Jaymon/chef-cookbooks/python/README.md

 * `version` - string - the python version you want to use for the virtual environment.
 * `user` - string - the username you want to own this virtual environment
 * `requirements` - array - what you want pip to install in this virtual environment.
-* `uwsgi` - string - the uwsgi plugin name if you would like to build a plugin for this environment so you can use it with uwsgi.
+* `uwsgi` - dict - the key is the uwsgi plugin name, and the value is the uwsgi plugin builder name.
+This plugin will be built for this environment so you can use it with uwsgi.
 Some implementation details: 1) you will need to run the `python` cookbook after the `uwsgi` cookbook, and in your uwsgi configuration you will need to specify the plugin you want to use (eg, `"plugin" => "python36"`).
+The configuration looks something like this:

+    ```ruby
+    "uwsgi" => {
+      "python27" => "python",
+      "gevent27" => "gevent"
+    }
+    ```

 ### Example